 6. Romantic Compatibility

 Everyone does not perceive romance and express it in the same way.
 Some may prefer PDAs and be overly expressive, while others may be shy about their feelings and express them subtly.
-Some may be vocal about their love, while others may prefer action over words.
+Some may be vocal about their love, while others may prefer actions over words to build better intimacy.

 The differences may often lead to disappointment in the relationship.
 That being said, communicating your expectations to your partner and discussing them may help resolve the issues.